newhoteng/To-do-list/README.md

 - [📝 License](https://github.com/newhoteng/To-do-list/blob/main/README.md#memo-license)

 #  :open_book: To-do-list
 **To-do-list** is a simple 'To-do-list' app that allows users to add, check-off and delete daily activities.
-It is build with HTML, CSS, JavaScript and packaged with with webpack
+It is build with HTML, CSS, JavaScript and packaged with webpack

 ## :hammer_and_wrench: Build With
 ### Tech Stack